The Alan Dale Show: Broadcast history

+Dumont version

 The Alan Dale Show was a musical variety show starring singers Alan Dale and Janie Ford and set in a record store.
 The program, produced and distributed by DuMont, premiered August 10, 1948, and aired Tuesday nights from 7:00 to 7:15 pm ET on most DuMont affiliates.

 Other regulars on the program were Karen Rich, The Sapphires, and The Arnold Holop Ensemble.
 John Shafer was the announcer.

+George Sheck and Lou Dahlman were the producers, and Jim Caddigan was the director.
+Sandy Howard was the writer.
+The program was sustaining.

 The network cancelled the series after a few months, but the series continued locally on DuMont's New York station WABD until March 1949.
 This show was reportedly the first DuMont series to use kinescopes for network broadcast.

+CBS version

 In 1950, Dale hosted a series on CBS which bore the same name as the DuMont series.
 From June to November 1950, the new Alan Dale Show aired on Friday nights at 11 pm ET.
 Ford did not star in the CBS version; musical accompaniment was provided by the Milt Green Trio, a trumpet/piano/guitar unit.
 The show changed to a weekly evening program by December of the year.
 The CBS version of The Alan Dale Show was cancelled on January 16, 1951.

 The CBS version of the program included singer Anne Sterling and the Milt Green Trio musical group.
 A weekly contest provided opportunities for winners of talent contests to appear on the program.
 Jack Lescoulie was the producer, and Jan Fogel was the director.